 D8.
-List any other application requirements specific to transfer applicants:

-Freshmen transfer students may be required to take the College Placement Examination (CPE) or COMPASS in English and/or Math depending upon SAT/ACT scores.
-Transfer applicants with sufficient hours to be classified as sophomore, junior or senior must have completed any and all developmental studies requirements prior to admission and have a cumulative GPA of at least 2.0 in previous institutions.
+List any other application requirements specific to transfer applicants: Freshmen transfer students may be required to take the College Placement Examination (CPE) or COMPASS in English and/or Math depending upon SAT/ACT scores.
+Transfer applicants with sufficient hours to be classified as a sophomore, junior or senior must have completed any and all developmental studies requirements prior to admission and have a cumulative GPA of at least 2.0 in the previous institutions attended.